 Working With Matlab/Simulink

 The IT2-FLS toolbox is designed to be working with Matlab/Simulink.
 The one of the main features of the IT2-FLS toolbox is the automatic connection to Simulink.
 It is possible to use this feature by just clicking the button ‘Export to Simulink’ in the Main Menu.
 Then, current design would be exported to Simulink automatically.
-Firstly, a Simulink library of the IT2-FLS toolbox is created to connect the toolbox to Simulink.
-And then a function is created to move the current design to Simulink environment.
-These steps are explained in the next subsections.
+The toolbox uses its own Simulink library blocks that is explained in the next section to work on the Simulink environment.

 Simulink Library of the IT2-FLS Toolbox

 A Simulink library for the IT2-FLS toolbox is created first to ensure the connection between toolbox and Simulink.
 The IT2-FLSs toolbox library consists of 2 blocks.
-One of them can be used to embed the design to the block and the other also provides opportunity to choose type reduction method.
-The IT2-FLS toolbox is given in the figure 6.
+One of them can be used to embed the design to the block and the other also provides opportunity to choose the desired type reduction method.

+The first block is the default library block of the IT2-FLSs toolbox.
+The designed IT2-FIS is defined to this block to allow make simulations.
+The second library block has an additional opportunity to choose a type reduction method.
+Desired type reduction method can be chosen easily by using the second block of the IT2-FLS toolbox Simulink library.
+An overview of the second block is given in the figure 6.

-Fig. 6.
+Fig. 5.
 Simulink Library of the IT2-FLS Toolbox

-of opportunity to choose a type reduction method.
-Desired type reduction method for the current design can be chosen easily by using the second block of the IT2-FLS toolbox library.
-An overview of the second block is given in the figure 5.2.

 Fig. 6.
-Interval Type-2 Fuzzy Logic Controller with TR Selection
+IT2-FLS Toolbox Library Block with TR Selection

 Exporting the IT2-FLS Design to Simulink